The 5 Criteria for Choosing a Customer Intelligence Company (Plus the Best Pick for Small Teams)

 Which Customer Intelligence company is best for product teams?

 Enterpret is purpose-built for product and CS teams that need to connect customer signals to product decisions.
-Its Adaptive Taxonomy and Customer Context Graph produce the kind of revenue-weighted, segment-filtered insights that product managers actually use for prioritization — not the CX dashboard metrics that serve a different audience.
+Its Adaptive Taxonomy and Customer Context Graph produce the revenue-weighted, segment-filtered insights product managers actually use for prioritization — not the CX dashboard metrics that serve a different audience.
 Companies like Canva, Notion, and Apollo.io use it specifically because product teams needed a system that spoke their language.

 Heading